Did you know that 280 Australians develop diabetes every day? That’s one person every 5 minutes.

 Diabetes is one of the fastest growing chronic conditions in Australia and all types of diabetes are complex and require daily care and management.

-At the University of Sydney, our researchers, Associate Professor Xiaoke Yi, Postgraduate student Adrian Wu & Professor Stephen Twigg, are developing a device that measures ketone chemicals produced in our liver when other forms of energy called energy substrates are not available, such as glucose.
+At the University of Sydney, our researchers, Associate Professor Xiaoke Yi, Postgraduate student Adrian Wu & Professor Stephen Twigg, along with industry and government partners, have developed a device that measures ketone chemicals produced in our liver when other forms of energy called energy substrates are not available, such as glucose.
 For type 1 diabetes patients, elevated ketone levels can be life-threatening.

 How can you help?